-- Exhibitors in Sections 1-4 must use containers provided by the Buderim Garden Club.
+- Exhibitors in Sections 1-4 must use containers provided by BGC.

 - The stem of exhibits in Sections 1-4 must be clearly visible at the neck of the container.

-- Exhibits in Sections 1-4 may be wedged at the neck of the container, with plastic tubing, but staking of the stem above the container is not permitted.
+- Exhibits in Sections 1-4 may be wedged at the neck of the container, with plastic tubing or similar, but staking of the stem above the container is not permitted.
 It is better to insert the stem between the container and plastic tubing rather than the middle of the plastic tubing.

 - Special arrangements will be approved for supporting flowers of climbers / vines (Sections 2/26 and 3/28).

-- Exhibits in Sections 6 and 7 must only be shown in the pots / containers / baskets that they have been growing in, without any additional display container or covering.
+- Exhibits in Sections 6/7 must only be shown in the pots / containers / baskets that they have been growing in, without additional display container or covering.

-- Exhibitors in all Sections are responsible for the arrangement of their exhibits before entering them.
+- Exhibitors are responsible for the arrangement of their exhibits before staging.

 - Only Stewards and Judges will be allowed to touch/move entries once staged in the hall.